MahdiAhmadiKamal/Persian-Singers-Voice-Recognition/readme.md

 <img src="pics\audio-preprocessing-feature-extraction-machine-learning-based-classification.png" width="600">

-This deep learning project belongs to voice classification of 5 persian singers.
+This deep learning project is about recognizing the voices of 5 persian singers.
 This project is built with the aid of [pydub](https://github.com/jiaaro/pydub).
 Finally, a telegram bot has been created that receives the song and predicts the name of the singer.

 ## How to install